header logo

 Paul Scholes won many important titles with Manchester United

 The midfielder began his career with Manchester United in 1991 and was a member of the club's professional squad without a break from 1994 to 2011.
-On 31 May 2011, Scholes announced his retirement. ended his career, but he returned in the following season on 8 January 2012 against Manchester City in the FA Cup and finally ended his career at the end of the season in May 2013.
+On 31 May 2011, Scholes announced his retirement and ended his career, but he returned the following season on 8 January 2012, making his comeback against Manchester City in the FA Cup.
+He then retired for good in May 2013.

 6. Duncan Edwards (period 1953-1958)